Graphs in the 3--sphere with maximum symmetry: Maximum order of orientation-reversing case

-Suppose the $G$-action on $\Gamma$ is not faithful.
-Then it is easy to see if we $G$-equivalently add some free edges to $\Gamma$ perpendicular to the geodesic $S^2$ containing $\Gamma$ to get $\Gamma^*$, then $G$ acts faithfully on $\Gamma^*$.
+Suppose that the $G$-action on $\Gamma$ is not faithful.
+Then it is easy to see that if we $G$-equivariantly add some free edges to $\Gamma$ perpendicular to the geodesic $S^2$ containing $\Gamma$ to get $\Gamma^*$, then $G$ acts faithfully on $\Gamma^*$.

 Now let $E(V_g)$, $M^*_g$ and $M_g$ be the general maximum orders of extendable group actions on handlebodies, arbitrary graphs, and minimal graphs, of genus $g$ respectively.
 Then we have

 \begin{theorem} (1) $m_g=OE_g\le M_g \le E(V_g)=M^*_g.$